World Wide Words logo

 It’s a century-old term, now rare, for a deceptive story or scheme, pranks, tricks or other irritating or foolish carryings-on.
 If it’s familiar to you, especially if you’re not native to its former US heartland, it may be because you are widely read in the works of P G Wodehouse.
-He used it a lot, and is credited with being the first person to commit it to print:
+He used it a lot and is credited with being the first writer to use it in its modern spelling:

 I’ll hang around for a while just in case friend Pilbeam starts any rannygazoo.